AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

 Python Environments with Conda
 ==============================

-Conda is a popular package manager that is especially popular in data science and machine learning communities.
+**Conda** is a popular package manager that is especially popular in data science and machine learning communities.  **mamba** is a newer drop-in replacement with a much faster resolution algorithm, you should use mamba for installing environments both most commands work with either.

 It is commonly used to handle complex requirements of Python and R packages.